There are so many different ways you can use them…

 For a quick and easy self-massage option, opt for a rich, soothing massage oil infused with pure lavender essential oil and the moisturizing benefits of grapeseed, jojoba and sunflower oils, to create your very own luxe pamper session.

-USING ESSENTIAL OIL FOR A COMPRESS
+USING ESSENTIAL OIL WITH A COMPRESS

 A compress is a highly effective technique to help with anything from relieving aches and pains, reducing swelling, to helping heal damaged tissue.
 It can be used hot or cold.